Construction and analysis of surface phase diagrams to describe segregation and dissolution behavior of Al and Ca in Mg alloys: Methods

+Here $E^N_{\mathrm{Mg}}$ represents the DFT total energy of Mg bulk with $N$ atoms, $E^{N-1}_{\mathrm{Mg}+ 1 \mathrm{X}}$ is the energy of the same bulk system with one Mg atom substituted by the alloying atom X. $E_{\rm X\text{-}bulk}$ is the bulk reference of X. With this definition and at T=0\,K the chemical potential $\mu_{\rm X\text{-}in\text{-}Mg\text{-}bulk}$ becomes $\Delta E_{\rm X\text{-}in\text{-}Mg\text{-}bulk}$=119\,meV for Al and 95\,meV for Ca. The positive sign here implies that bringing an Al/Ca solute from its native bulk (i.e. Al or Ca bulk) into Mg is an endothermic reaction at $T=0$ K. The solute concentration is then solely driven by the configurational entropy (second term in Eq. \ref{eq:solute_chem_pot}).

+If the surface is in thermodynamic equilibrium with its bulk, the surface chemical potential entering Eq.~\ref{eq:surf_energy_general_expression} becomes $\mu_{\rm X}= \mu_{\rm X\text{-}in\text{-}Mg\text{-}bulk}(x_X, T)$, i.e., a given experimental scenario can be easily translated into a corresponding solute chemical potential.
+An obvious advantage of using the chemical potential is that it combines two independent variables (concentration and temperature) in a single one.
+This allows for an intuitive $xy$-representation of surface energies vs chemical potential in the absence of an explicit temperature dependence.
+This is the case for ordered surface structures where $S_{\rm surf}=0$ in Eq.~\ref{eq:surf_energy_general_expression}.
+Since the chemical potential is a rather abstract quantity, we select and discuss in the result section a few representative scenarios.
+For the Mg-X bulk alloys, we consider bulk mole fractions of $2\times 10^{-2}$ and $10^{-3}$ at 800 K for Al and Ca respectively, mirroring experimentally synthesized solid solutions in these alloys.

-To study the scenario when the surface is exposed to an aqueous electrolyte containing ions, chemical potentials for Al$^{3+}$ and Ca$^{2+}$ ions are calculated at the Mg dissolution potential at which Mg dissolves as Mg$^{2+}$.
-This dissolution potential is $U=-2.51$\,V and calculated from the bulk Mg Pourbaix diagram for a Mg$^{2+}$ concentration of 10$^{-5}$\,mol/L, representative of the Mg$^{2+}$ concentrations observed in experiments~\cite{Nowak}.
+When the surface is exposed to an aqueous electrolyte containing ions, we consider the chemical potentials for Al$^{3+}$ and Ca$^{2+}$ ions (Fig.~\ref{fig:schematic}b).
+For Ca, these values are calculated at the Mg dissolution potential at which Mg dissolves as Mg$^{2+}$.
+The dissolution potential $U=-2.51$\,V is calculated from the bulk Mg Pourbaix diagram for a Mg$^{2+}$ concentration of 10$^{-5}$\,mol/L, representative of the Mg$^{2+}$ concentrations observed in experiments~\cite{Nowak}.
+Using the dissolution potential of Mg ($U^{\rm Mg} = -$2.51 V) for Al, the fcc Al bulk becomes the stable phase rather than the ionic species Al$^{3+}$ in solution.
+As a consequence, Al$^{3+}$ solutes will precipitate on the surface, giving rise to an Al-water interface.
+The Pourbaix diagram of Al shows however a much lower voltage $U^{\rm Al}=-$1.676 V at which dissolution starts~\cite{CRC}.
+We therefore choose this voltage to determine the chemical potential of Al ions in solution.
+For Ca, the dissolution potential is very high ($U^{\rm Ca}= -$2.868 V~\cite{CRC}), making Ca$^{2+}$ ion the preferred species at the Mg dissolution potential.
+For this case we therefore use the dissolution potential of Mg.

 The dependence of chemical potentials of Al and Ca on their ion concentrations~\cite{Todorova2014} are given by: